alan-turing-institute/ReproducibleResearchResources/call-for-champions.md

 As well as generating great examples of reproducible research, the programme will capture the learning from making Champions' research reproducible as a set of resources to support other researchers in doing the same.
-We will also run a set of face to face drop-in sessions where research engineers and Reproducible Research Champions will provide hands on support and advice to other researchers at the institute to help them make their own research reproducible.
+We will also run a series of face to face drop-in sessions where research engineers and Reproducible Research Champions will provide hands on support and advice to other researchers at the institute to help them make their own research reproducible.

 ## What’s in it for the champions?